What You Need to Know About Weight Cutting in Muay Thai

 Overage and limits of weight reduction:

-· 3 weeks to event day: Athlete must be within contracted weight class
+· 3 weeks to event day: Athlete must be within the contracted weight class

 · 4 weeks: 1.5% bodyweight over max